 Governor Schwarzenegger vetoed Senate Bill 1499, which has increased fines and imposed new requirements on anyone who sells helium-filled foil (Mylar) balloons.

 However, the current requirements on the sale of helium-filled balloons remain in effect.

 - Those equipments mandate that helium filled balloons must be affixed to weights and that the ribbons attached to such balloons be non-conductive remain.

 - Sellers who fail to adhere to these requirements are liable for fines of $100.

 - These requirements are essential to Smart Balloon Practices.
 All retailers, wholesalers and distributors have an obligation to promote Safe Balloon Practices by their customers.

-Despite Governor Schwarzenagger’s veto of Senate Bill 1499, the Balloon Council will be promoting Smart Balloon Practices in California and elsewhere.
-The goal will is to better educating retailers and others as to how to properly handle Mylar balloons products, and work within the industry to reducing the number of balloon-related incidents in California and elsewhere.
+Despite Governor Schwarzenegger’s veto of Senate Bill 1499, the Balloon Council will be promoting Smart Balloon Practices in California and elsewhere.
+The goal will be to better educate retailers and others on how to properly handle Mylar balloons products and work within the industry to reduce the number of balloon-related incidents in California and elsewhere.

 Subscribe to Dale’s Blog and get notified when a new idea, tip, or story is posted.